JustSteve2k/online-store/README.md

 # Online Store

+## Version 0.2.1

+Version 0.2.1 removes some of the css and replaces it with tailwind.
+Also includes minor bugfixes.

 ## Version 0.2

 Version 0.2 expands upon the base page adding some additional functionality to the website.